ndrosato/eversolar-website-0725/Eversolar Website Structure & Content Strategy.md

 The first value proposition focuses on performance improvement, featuring the statistic "+25% Performance Boost" with supporting text explaining how advanced cleaning systems restore peak efficiency and increase energy production.
 This section will include an icon representing energy or performance improvement.

-The second value proposition emphasizes quality and certification, highlighting "ISO Certified Excellence" with text describing rigorous quality control and enterprise-grade solutions with proper certifications.
+The second value proposition emphasizes quality and certification, highlighting "Operational Excellence" with text describing rigorous quality control and enterprise-grade solutions with proper certifications.
 This builds trust through third-party validation and industry standards compliance.

 The third value proposition addresses transparency and accountability with "Detailed Performance Reporting" that shows tangible ROI on maintenance investment.
 This appeals to data-driven decision-makers who need to justify maintenance expenses with measurable results.